miguelromero12/mar235-A03/README.md

 3.After you do that you would need too created an account in Github, you can create by using your email.

-4.After creating the account in Github
+4.After creating the account in Github, you would need to open webstorm.